ITMicaH/Powershell-functions/Citrix/XenDesktop/Readme.md

 `PS\> $UsedClients = $UserSessions[0..4].GetConnections($true).ClientName`

-Retreives names of all the clients the user of the previous example has run his/hers first five sessions on.
+Retreives names of all the clients the user of the previous example has run his/hers first five sessions on and shows verbose information.